HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 ### Reflection

-The fairness analysis, indicated by a p-value of 0.352, suggests that the performance differences across game sets are not statistically significant, implying fairness in model performance.
-This finding is critical, given Game Set 1's dominance in the dataset (63%) versus the combined remainder (37%).
-Future analyses could delve into more detailed comparisons within each game set or consider alternative metrics and definitions of fairness to further validate these findings.
+The fairness analysis, indicated by a p-value of 0.016, reveals statistically significant performance differences across game sets, with Game Set 1 showing distinct results from the other sets.
+This outcome underscores the importance of scrutinizing model fairness, especially given the disproportional distribution of data (63% in Game Set 1 vs. 37% in others).
+The significance of these findings motivates further investigation into potential biases or factors contributing to the observed disparities.
+Future work may explore more nuanced analyses within each game set, incorporate additional performance metrics, or apply other fairness definitions to deepen our understanding and ensure equitable model performance.

 ---